nipy/blog/content/wrong-turn.md

 [^basili]: Basili, Victor R., et al. "Understanding the
     High-Performance-Computing Community."
 (2008).

-Another sentence in the Joppa article led me to interesting places:
+Another couple of sentences in the Joppa article led me to interesting places:

 > Reliance on personal recommendations and trust is a strategy with risks to
 > science and scientist.
 "End-user developers" commonly create scientific